Permission To Add Seasoning!

 So: When you look at your recipe, I mean script, I hearby and hence forth give you permission to:

-Add pre-life (and post-life) -Leading in with an unscripted chuckle, sigh, a skeptical “um,” a gasp, etc. is called pre-life.
+Add pre-life (and post-life) -Leading in with an unscripted chuckle, a sigh, a skeptical “um,” a gasp, etc. is called pre-life.
 None of these were written into your script, but any one of a thousand utterances of expression can be added to give life, emphasis and extended meaning to your performance.
+Same goes for the end of sentences, the in-between too!

 Add spaces A good actor can fill space with meaning.
 You have the freedom to add pauses, hesitation, even silence- if the scene painted by the script warrants it.
 If you are acting well, you fill this space meaningfully.
 If you are off- the space will fell empty and awkward.
 There is an art to bringing meaning to silence.

 Ignore punctuation (ellipsis or all caps or exclamation points, for instance) Sure, you can give a take honoring every ellipsis or exclamation point or ALL CAPS words, but on subsequent takes, feel free to ignore or rearrange, if it feels right.
 The best result doesn’t always flow from the writer trying to control every breath or emphasis.
-Your living performance may well produce something better than s/he imagined.
+Your living performance may well produce something way better than s/he imagined, if you let it breath and live free.

 Change words -Same as above.
 If it improves or varies the meaning appropriately or adds better emphasis, change those words up.
 If they need it exactly as written, fine, they’ll let you know.
 Your job is to actively be trying to make this even better than they imagined.